 Moving image & sound

 After watching Paul McCarthy's 1974 "Spitting on the Camera", Gaafar began to question the position of the masculine and feminine in video & performance art and the role gender plays between the artist and the viewer.
-Equally influenced by their own project, "Things people have said to me" - in which Gaafar recounts fatphobic and abusive comments and physical attacks they have received from strangers, lovers and friends - Gaafar went on to film "Spit Film".
+Equally influenced by her own project, "Things people have said to me" - in which Gaafar recounts fatphobic and abusive comments and physical attacks she has received from strangers, lovers and friends - Gaafar went on to film "Spit Film".
 Off-camera, the artist's partner repeatedly spits on Gaafar's close-up face.
 The spit varies in texure and volume, and at times can be perceived as sexual fluids.
 The ambiguity of the gender of the off-camera spitter, as well as the violence of the action towards a feminine individual, questions the relationship of the feminine body on camera and in contemporary art in general.
 The position of the artist's face - close-up to the camera and gaze facing down - questions the relationship between artist and viewer, and asks who ultimately has control in a performative space?

 "Spit Film" has featured in the following exhibitions and publications: